Vast under-treatment of diabetes seen in global study

-Category: Environment Hits: 2Nearly half a billion people have diabetes, but most aren't getting the kind of care that could make their lives healthier, longer and more productive, according to a new global study of data from people with the condition.
+Category: Environment Hits: 8Nearly half a billion people have diabetes, but most aren't getting the kind of care that could make their lives healthier, longer and more productive, according to a new global study of data from people with the condition.
 Many don't even know they have the condition.
 Only 1 in 10 people with diabetes in the 55 low- and middle-income countries studied receive the type of comprehensive care that's been proven to reduce diabetes-related problems.

 Read more https://www.sciencedaily.com/releases/2021/05/210521224135.htm